Local SEO content strategy: 5 tips to succeed online

 Local SEO is for local businesses

-Which local queries do your audience use when searching for your type of business?
+Which local queries does your audience use when searching for your type of business?
 You should get inside the heads of your audience and figure out what they’re searching for.
 For most local search queries, people will actually use the name of the town or village when searching for something.
-For instance, they’ll type in [hairdresser Amsterdam] or [therapist New Hampshire].
+For instance, they’ll type in [plumber Amsterdam] or [therapist New Hampshire].
 But even if people do not use a local term in their search query, Google will probably recognize their query as a local search intent.
 Searching for [dentist] in my hometown Wijchen will give me similar (but not identical) results as searching for [dentist Wijchen].
-Google will give search results based on your location, if they recognize a query as a local search intent.
+Google will give search results based on your location if they recognize a query as a local search intent.
 This also counts for near me searches.

 Keyword research can be hard.
-But since you, as a local entrepreneur, regularly meet with your audience, you have a big advantage.
+But since you, as a local entrepreneur, regularly talk with your audience, you have a big advantage.
 Ask them about their search behavior!
 Ask your favorite customers what they were searching for when they first visited your website.
 Or what they would be searching for if they’d be looking for your type of business.
 That’s valuable information.
 Don’t stop there, though!
 Think about other search terms as well (as you might be missing out on an audience).

-Write ‘local’ headlines
+2. Write ‘local’ headlines

 Make sure that the snippet of your web page that Google shows in the search results is optimized for local SEO.
 You want to do that because Google will know you’re focusing on a local audience, but you also want to do that because your audience will recognize you as a local business.

-Make an awesome first impression
+3. Make an awesome impression

-Once you’ve convinced people to click on your snippet in the search results, you should convince them to stay on your website (and to not click away).
+Once you’ve convinced people to click on your snippet in the search results, you should convince them to stay on your website (and not click away).
 A high bounce rate will eventually result in lower rankings, so you want to make an awesome first impression.
 When you’re a therapist, a doctor, a hairdresser or a carpenter, you basically have to sell yourself.
 People want to know who they are dealing with!

 In any local SEO content strategy, you should make sure that your blog posts relate to your local community.
-And of course, optimize your post for the keywords you came up with in your keyword research.
+And of course, optimize your post for the keywords you came up with during your keyword research.

-Facebook should definitely be part of your local SEO content strategy.
+Facebook and Instagram should definitely be part of your local SEO content strategy.
 People connect with others from all over the world but are most prone to connect with people in close proximity.
 We interact most with people we also see in real life.
 If you have a local business, you can benefit from this.

+Make sure to keep your local audience informed with lots of Facebook posts and share your pictures and stories of your projects on Instagram.
+If you can write about – or, even better, together with – your customers that’ll increase the chances your audience will share and engage with your posts.
 Advertising on Facebook could also be truly profitable.
-You can narrow down your advertisements to a specific (local) audience.
+You can easily narrow down your advertisements to a specific (local) audience.
 That could be a great method, as costs for local advertisements on Facebook aren’t very high.